Open-Source-Compliance/Sharing-creates-value/Tooling-Landscape/Unanimous-Understanding/OC-Reference-Tooling-Capabilities-Glossary.md

 - TODO: Create proper mapping of components to capabilities (current state in stripped MD glossary document of components: OC-Reference-Tooling-Components-Glossary.md)
 - TODO: Migrate PowerPoint capability overview diagram into PlantUML diagram
 - TODO: Harmonise capability names with one-page picture from Oliver
+- TODO: Harmonise terms with OC terminology (e.g. "supplied software" instead of "product"?)

 The identified capabilities have different scope and responsibilities:
-- **Core Capabilities** are typically required in the context of the compliance process, and are the reponsibility of the compliance tooling.
+- **Compliance Capabilities** are typically required in the context of the compliance process, and are the reponsibility of the compliance tooling.
 - **Provided Capabilities** are typically required to perform the compliance process, but are not the responsibility of the compliance tooling.
 Rather they may exist already and can be integrated with the compliance process in order to provide a complete solution.
 A typical example of a provided capability is the [Source Code Repository](#source-code-repository), which is typically under the responsibility of the organisation's development teams.
 - **Security Capabilities** address security concerns and allow including security vulnerability  management into the overall picture.
 They are however a special form of provided capabilities, and shown here only to provide the context.
 As such, they are not in scope of the compliance tooling.